cdlhub/documentation/md/FinancialModule.md

 |:------------|--------|-----------| -------------|--------------------|
 |       3     | 1      | 1,000,000 | 1,000        |    0.1             |

-In practice, all profile values are stored in a single flattened format which contains all supported profile fields, but conceptually they belong in separate profile value tables (see fm profile in [Input tools](Inputtools.md)).
+In practice, all profile values are stored in a single flattened format which contains all supported profile fields, but conceptually they belong in separate profile value tables (see fm profile in [4.3 Data Conversion Components](DataConversionComponents.md)).

 For any given profile we have two standard rules:
 * **calcrule_id**, being the Function used to calculate the losses from the given Profile’s fields.
 More information about the functions can be found in [FM Profiles](fmprofiles.md).